mauroprojetos/OpenSaber/readme.md

 - DotStar smart LEDs.
 Used for user indicators.
 (Power meter, volume, etc.) Driven by the prop shield, requires no resistors.
-  (The provided wiring diagram does not include this.)
+  In general, once you need one RGB indicator light, it's more convenient and space efficient to switch to smart LEDs.

 ### Power Bus

 The saber uses a common ground.
-There are 4 positive power voltages.
+There are (potentially) 4 positive power voltages.
 Please be aware of the power supply.
 Shorts between the supplies can cause big issues.
 It's very important to not "cross" the power supplies or use the wrong one.

 - Vbat, the battery power supply.
 Ranges from about 4.2 - 3.5V.
-Vbat delivers a **lot** of power, up to about 1A (1000mA) to the audio and LEDs.
+Vbat delivers a *lot* of power, up to about 1A (1000mA) to the audio and LEDs.
 It also powers the micro-controllers.
 - Vcc, a 3.3V, regulated, constant, low-amp supply.
 Powers the switch LEDs and other indicators.
 Vcc is provided by the microcontroller.
-- V5.
-If the propshield as well as Dotstar LEDs are being used, then there should be a 5 volt power supply.
-I often use a super-tiny booster (from Polulu) to go from Vbat to V5 to power the microcontroller.
+Note that, generally speaking, Vcc does not provide enough power for smart LEDs.
+- SmartLED / Dotstart / Neopixel.
+SmartLEDs often have their own power.
+  One solution is to use a booster, and run them at 5v.
+Another approach is to run them at the battery power.
+In any case, the PCB should (and does) set the control & clock line power to match the battery.
+I generally find it's easier, and works just fine, to run the SmartLEDs at battery power.
+  But it's important to keep aware that the logic level (and possibly supply power) of the SmartLEDs differ from the rest of the system.
 - USB.
 When the saber is plugged into USB, there is Yet Another power supply.
   WARNING: it is VERY easy to short a Teensy by plugging in a standard USB cable.
 This causes a short between the 5V USB power supply and the 3.7V Li-Ion battery.
 This will destroy the saber.
 Your options:
     - Cut the USB power on the Teensy board.
 I don't recommend this; it seems much too easy to "reconnect" via a short (metal dust?) or thermal expansion.
 I've burned out 3 microcrotrollers due to mysterious issues when connecting USB.
     - Cut the power (red) line in the USB cable.
 Much more reliable...but you must *always* use the modified cable.
-I mark the USB port in red paint and the cables with red tape.
+I mark the cables with red tape.

 #### Power Port
 Convention, and the current design, uses a 2.1mm recharge jack.
 Wiring of the